 The first thing you will want to do is make sure your student registers for New Student Orientation (a.k.a.
 Summer Orientation) and Family Orientation.
 Your student will need to know their LConnect username to register.
 Registration is located under the MyLConnect Tab on LConnect.

-Family Orientation runs concurrently to the first day of each session of New Student Orientation, but unlike New Student Orientation which students are required attend, family attendance is optional.
+Optional Family Orientation runs concurrently to the first day of each session of New Student Orientation.
 Check-in for Family Orientation occurs at the same time as New Student Orientation between 7:30am – 8:30am in Baker Hall.
 We recommend students and family members check-in by 8:15am so your student has time to set up his/her room and enjoy our continental breakfast prior to the Welcome Session at 9am.
 Family Orientation wraps up around 5pm – students will remain on campus for dinner, additional sessions, and will spend the night in one of our residence halls.
 If you drive to campus, parking will be available in our West Lot and our Parker Street Lot.

 Tips for Helping Your New Student